Abdelmadjid Tebboune: Presidency

 On 26 May 2022, during a state visit to Rome, Tebboune agreed to increase gas supply for Italy and Europe after the Russian invasion of Ukraine.
 On 18 July 2022, Tebboune signed an energy contract worth €4 billion for additional gas supply to Italy with Italian Prime Minister Mario Draghi in Algiers, making Algeria Italy's biggest gas supplier.
 In September 2022, Tebboune announced a further diversification of Algeria's economy to increase non-hydrocarbon exports.
 Tebboune stated that "the goal we set is to achieve exports from outside oil and gas at $7 billion for the current year".
 Algeria's non-hydrocarbon exports reached US$5 billion in 2021.

 On 18 December 2022, Tebboune met with French Minister of Interior Gerald Darmanin in Algiers.
 They discussed bilateral relations, migration, security, and ended the visa issue with France which had limited the number of visas issued to Algerians since September 2021.

 On 13 June 2023, Tebboune started a three-day visit to Russia.
 During a meeting with Russian President Vladimir Putin, they pledged to deepen the "strategic partnership" between Russia and Algeria.

 In 2024, he criticized Israel's Gaza war and accused Israel of committing genocide against Palestinians in Gaza.

+On 10 September 2026, he decided to cut ties with the United Arab Emirates for what he calls provocative and hostile acts and long-standing interference in regional affairs, including the destabilization of African countries (like Libya, Sudan and Mali), the backing of Morocco during the Western Sahara conflict, the normalisation of ties with Israel under the Abraham Accords, the diplomatic and military footprint in the Sahel region tension, and the blocking of Algeria's entry into the BRICS economic group.
+Immediate actions taken to signal the end of the diplomatic missions between Algeria and the United Arab Emirates include the expulsion of the Emirati ambassador, who was given 48 hours to leave the country, the ban on UAE-registered civilian and military aircraft from its airspace, and the exemption of commercial flights, which are allowed to continue temporarily until the end of 2026.